hotrodorm/hotrod/hotrod-project/docs/docs-5/dynamicsql/README.md

 #### PostgreSQL

-For cursors to be effective in PostgreSQL the query must always be executed inside a database transaction.
-If a transaction had not been initiated, the JDBC driver will automatically and silently materialize the whole result set in memory, defeating the purpose of the cursor altogether.
+For cursors to be effective in PostgreSQL the query must be always executed inside a database transaction.
+If a transaction had not been initiated, the JDBC driver will automatically &mdash; and silently &mdash; materialize the whole result set in memory, defeating the purpose of the cursor altogether.

 ## 9. Dynamic Operators